Roland FP-30X is the replacement for the popular FP-30. The FP30X has a few noticeable improvements with updated technology.

 Another unique thing about PHA-4 is the signature 3-sensor key detection system.
 It gives a precise playing experience and is more realistic.

-The black and white keys are touch-sensitive – the more you strike, the louder sound.
+The black and white keys are touch-sensitive – the more you strike, the louder the sound.
 Even better, you can adjust the sensitivity to suit your playing needs.

 While most pianos have 3 sensitive keys, this model has 5 plus the FIX option.
 You can choose